RobotLocomotion/drake-ci/cache_server/README.md

 server has enough space via some form of direct notification.
 When a cache server is out of disk space, builds will continue on Jenkins without failing and can go unnoticed.
-The build log for jobs that populate the cache (nightly, continuous) will be littered with "HTTP Internal 500 Errors".  `bazel` tried to do an HTTP `PUT`, but the server did not have the ability to store it.
+The build log for jobs that populate the cache (nightly, continuous) will be littered with HTTP "500 Internal Server Error"s.  `bazel` tried to do an HTTP `PUT`, but the server did not have the ability to store it.
 While the `bazel build` will continue without error, this means that our cache is getting out of sync and pruning should happen quickly.
 After pruning, it may be worth checking the logs in `/cache/log/` for more data on when the cache server disk utilization started growing too quickly.
 Perhaps the nightly pruning routine should be more aggressive.

 The easiest way to achieve email notifications about this is to have production jobs on Jenkins that run [`health_check.bash`](./health_check.bash) for a given